Kuttiady

+Kuttiady is a major town situated along the banks of the Kuttiady River, is one of the fastest-growing and most significant towns in the North Malabar region.
+Kuttiady is one among the 140 assembly constituencies in Kerala and is situated in the slopes of the Western Ghats.
+Kuttiady is one of the few towns in Kerala that uniquely spans across four different panchayats, making it administratively and geographically distinct.

 The four-sided junction of Kuttiady helps travelers to reach different destinations.
 To the east of Kuttiady is Wayanad district, and the state highway to the north of the Kuttiady junction allows travelers to enter Kannur International Airport and Thalassery.The state highway to the south of the junction helps travelers to reach Calicut.
-The one and only hydro-electric station in Malabar is situated in Kuttiady River, which flows through the heart of Kuttiady.
+The one and only hydro-electric station in Malabar is situated in Kuttiady River, which flows through the heart of Kuttiadi.

+Kuttiadi can be called as Coconut city of Kerala for its rich coconut cultivation.

 History

+The name Kuttiady is derived from the word kutti, an ancient term used to denote administrative units that were under the control of Thiyyar which existed before the formation of swaroopams by Nambudiri brahmins.
+Names such as Paddykutty, Kuttykol, illamkutty, Kuttyatoor, Kizhakkekutty, and Vadakkekutty are commonly found across North Malabar.
+The Kuttiady Thandan holds a significant position at Kottiyoor.

-During the ancient Chera Dynasty, the region was an important military strategic pass to the mountainious terrains of Wayanad.
+During the ancient Chera Dynasty, the region was an important military strategic pass to the mountainous terrains of Wayanad.

 Kuttiady was ruled by the Kingdom of Kottayam until 1773.
 During the Pazhassi rebellion (Cotiote War), Kuttiady, which served as one of the major passes to Wayanad, was of great strategic importance.
 In 1957, the shafts of two golden swords supposed to have been used by Pazhassi Raja were unearthed in Kuttiyadi.